 FT 549 Psychopharmacology.
 This course is designed to provide MFT students with a basic knowledge of psychopharmacology - its scope, effectiveness and hazards.
 An understanding of when and how to request a consultation for medication, as well as the important role of psychotherapy in supporting the appropriate use of psychopharmacological agents are covered.
+Offered only as an online course.
 Prerequisite: FT508.

-FT 562 Medical Family Therapy: Workingwith Families in Systems of Illness and Health.
+FT 562 Medical Family Therapy: Working with Families in Systems of Illness and Health.
 This course is designed to provide students the basic conceptual models of medical family therapy (MedFT): Biopsychosocial-spiritual (BPS-S) approach, models of integrated care, illness typologies.
 Distinction and understanding of the strengths and challenges of each model are explored.
 The course culminates in a project where students research a specific disease and using the BPS-S and family systems frameworks construct a case formulations on a clinical vignette.
+Required course for MedFT Emphasis.